 Below is a simple 3-step habit change that will help you automate your healthy fish consumption.
 Use your weekly meal planning as a trigger.

-- Research some simple clean eating salmon recipes or other low risk seafood recipes (see alternatives below).
+- Research some simple clean eating salmon recipes or other low-risk seafood recipes (see alternatives below).
 When cooking seafood, always opt for lean preparation methods, like steaming, sautéing, baking, grilling, boiling or pouching.
-I especially love baked fish recipes, grilled fish tacos or fish soup.
+I especially love baked recipes, grilled fish tacos or fish soup.
 Another yummy idea is to add salmon (or other healthy fish) to a big salad instead of the typical chicken breast or mini-steaks.
-Eat fish only natural without bread coating, crust or fatty sauce.
+Eat seafood only natural without bread coating, crust or fatty sauce.

-- Include one healthy low risk, clean eating fish dish in your meal plan once per week.
-Write down any ingredients you need for your fish recipe on your customized shopping list.
+- Include one healthy, low-risk fish dish in your meal plan once per week.
+Write down any ingredients you need for your recipe on your customized shopping list.

-- Write down any ingredients you need for your healthy fish meal on your customized shopping list.
+- Write down any ingredients you need for your healthy protein rich meal on your customized shopping list.

 As always- variation is key!
-Anchovies, herrings or sardines are other great options for low risk seafood.
+Anchovies, herrings or sardines are other low-risk seafood choices.
 You could toss each of them over an easy salad mix.
+But also farmed freshwater rainbow trout could be a wonderful choice if you can get it.

-If your weekly intake of fish stays fairly restricted you might want to vary sometimes with the affordable “medium mercury” cod fish.
-Click here for a Clean Eating Cod Fish Recipe.
+If your weekly intake of fish stays fairly restricted you might want to vary sometimes with the affordable “medium mercury” codfish.
+Click here for yummy Cod Fish Recipes.

 And what about tuna?

-To avoid too much mercury, try to replace it with canned salmon from time to time as it is an even more potent source of those crucial fatty acids (and it has less mercury).
+To avoid high levels of mercury, try to replace it with canned salmon from time to time as it is an even more potent source of those crucial fatty acids (and it has less mercury).

 Tip: Aldi offers affordable wild caught canned Alaskan salmon.